There is not much between a perfect cooked dinner of steak and something that is dry and tough on the inside.

 - Grill Time for Well Done Steak 8-10 minutes per side.

-- The well-done steak may be refused by many restaurants - especially in Europe.
-At this level of cooking even after resting at room temperature all the water, and pretty all of the fat has evaporated.
+- The well-done steak may be refused by many restaurants – especially in Europe.
+At this level of cooking even after resting at room temperature all the water, and almost all the fat has gone.
 The result is dry meat and too tough or chewy for many people.
 To prepare a well-done steak needs a slightly different method.
-To avoid over burning the outside, cook a well-done steak slowly and low for about the first 10 minutes per side, before finally searing the outside.
+To avoid over burning on the outside, cooking a well-done steak slowly and low temp for about the first 10 mins per side, before finally searing the outside.

 Some chefs if they cook this may sear the outside with a blow torch!
 Another way is to consider a reverse searing technique to ensure some of the juiciness remains.